 | PVC | 1.3–1.4 | Viscoelastic absorption, limited mass effect | Good mid-high frequency absorption, weather resistant | Lower mass reduces blocking of low frequencies |

-| Composite | Varies (layers) | Combined mass, absorption, air gap effects | Balanced performance, enhanced damping | More costly, complex manufacturing |
+| Composite | Varies (layers) | Combined mass, absorption, and air gap effects | Balanced performance, enhanced damping | More costly, complex manufacturing |

 The Science Behind Roller Shutter Design for Noise Insulation